 One such filter is known as the Hourly Velocity Filter.
 It limits the amount of credit card transactions merchants can receive each hour.
 The lower the hourly transaction total, the lesser the chance of being hit with fraudulent credit card orders.

 Then, there is the Transaction IP Velocity Filter.
 With this filter in place, merchants can identify instances in which they are seeing an excessive number of transactions (credit card orders) from the same IP address.
-While receiving a few—say, two—credit card orders from one IP address in a short interval may not be a sign of fraud, being hit with a myriad of orders generated by a single source almost certainly is so.
-The Transaction IP Velocity Filter makes a great antidote to activity of this type.
+While receiving a few say, two credit card orders from one IP address in a short interval may not be a sign of fraud, being hit with a myriad of orders generated by a single source almost certainly is so.
+The Transaction IP Velocity Filter makes a great antidote to the activity of this type.

 A Suspicious Transaction Filter and an Amount Filter rank on the list of fraudulent order-fighting filters as well.
 The Suspicious Transaction Filter reviews highly suspicious transactions, applying proprietary criteria identified by Authorize.Net’s fraud management team to determine whether fraud appears to be indicated.
 Meanwhile, the Amount Filter restricts high-risk transactions by dollar amount; transactions that exceed the threshold are not processed.

-Merchants cannot afford to be complacent about fighting back against fraud a time when fraudulent activity runs rampant and criminals will stop at seemingly nothing to access valid credit card numbers for nefarious purposes.
+Merchants cannot afford to be complacent about fighting back against fraud at a time when fraudulent activity runs rampant and criminals will stop at seemingly nothing to access valid credit card numbers for nefarious purposes.
 Offering clients access to powerful filters is one way in which E-Complish can help merchants fight back against the use of fraudulent orders to perpetrate their schemes.
-To learn more or schedule a consultation, click here.
+Schedule a consultation to learn more.